Monument record MLI43619 - Spellow Hills Long Barrow

 Full Description

-It is situated on the southern slope above and to the west of the A16 Alford-Spilsby road.
-It is aligned sse-nnw and is roughly trapezoidal in shape, measuring approx 55m long by 12m wide, the max height being 2.1m.
+Scheduled as the earthwork and buried remains of a Neolithic long barrow, located c.500m south east of Langton Grange Farm.
+It is situated about 82m above sea level, on a southern slope above and to the west of the A16 Alford-Spilsby road.
+The barrow, known as Spellow Hills, or Hills of the Slain, was originally thought to be three adjoining round barrows, an impression given by the extremely uneven surface caused by antiquarian excavations in the 19th century or earlier.
+It is aligned south-south-east to north-north-west and is roughly trapezoidal in shape, measuring approximately 55m long by 12m wide, the maximum height being c.2.1m.
 Material for the mound would have been quarried from an encircling causewayed ditch.
 This is not visible but is thought to survive buried beneath the present ground surface.
-No written account of the antiquarian investigations has survived other than a reference in White's Lincolnshire Directory of 1882 which refers to a quantity of human bones having been discovered there.
-The barrow is known to have had its present appearance when it was documented by stukeley in the 18th century.
+No written account of the antiquarian investigations has survived other than a reference in White's Lincolnshire Directory of 1856 which refers to a quantity of human bones having been discovered there.
+The barrow is known to have had its present appearance when it was documented by Stukeley in the 18th century.
 Two trenches have been cut into the mound from the north-east but neither reach the original ground surface, or the south-west side of the earthwork.
-Inroads into the mound have also been made at two points on the north-east flank, in the centre and at the southern end of the mound, and there has been quarrying into the western flank from the north-west.
-Oral tradition has preserved various accounts of the origins and use of the barrow, one of which suggests that an intrusive burial of as date was discovered prior to 1855.
-This, together with another one close by form part of a group of long barrows associated with the valley of the River Lymn. {5}
+Inroads into the mound have also been made at two points on the north-eastern flank, in the centre and at the southern end of the mound, and there has been quarrying into the western flank from the north west.
+Oral tradition has preserved various accounts of the origins and use of the Spellow Hills barrow, one of which suggests that an intrusive burial of Anglo- Saxon date was discovered prior to 1855.
+This barrow, along with other nearby barrows, forms part of a group of long barrows associated with the valley of one of the tributaries of the River Lymn. {7}{8}

-Spellow hills is situated on the tip of a low spur at the head of the valley, south facing, at 90m od, with the long axis traversing the contours, and aligned south-south-east to north-north-west.
-It is an elliptical-shaped mound, much mutilated.
-The north end has been truncated by ploughing (by about 12m).
-The barrow survives to a height of 2.1m at the south end.
-The quarry ditch is discernible as soilmarks on aerial photographs, and appears to be of elongated oval form with a full-enclosing ditch plan. {6}
+The Spellow Hills Long Barrow is situated on a south facing slope position, at the head of a valley, 90m above OD.
+It is aligned on a south-south-east to north-north-west axis, with the long axis traversing the contours.
+It takes the form of an elliptical-shaped mound, measuring 56m by 12m, though much mutilated.
+The northern end has been truncated by ploughing (by about 12m), whilst the southern end survives to a height of 2.1m.
+The quarry ditch is discernible as soilmarks on aerial photographs, and appears to be of elongated oval form with a full-enclosing ditch plan. {9}{10}

 The name 'Spellow Hills' is derived from the Old English 'spel' and 'hlaw' or 'haugr' which means 'assembly mound'.
 The earliest recorded instance of the name is in the early twelfth century.
-The barrow lies just below the crest of a gentle rise 200m to the west of the A16 which marks the boundary with Dalby parish.
+The barrow lies just below the crest of a gentle rise, 200m to the west of the A16 which marks the boundary with Dalby parish.
 The land rises gently to a point 1.2km north where the wapentakes of Hill, Calcewath and Candleshoe and the parishes of Langton, Driby, Ulceby and Dalby meet (TF 406 733).
 From here there is an extensive view in all directions.
-It seems highly likely that this was a meeting place for the people from all three wapentakes rather than that of a single unit. {8}
+It seems highly likely that this was a meeting place for the people from all three wapentakes rather than that of a single unit. {11}

-Sources/Archives (8)
+Sources/Archives (11)

-- <1> SLI4225 Scheduling Record: HBMC.
+- <3> SLI4225 Scheduling Record: HBMC.
 AM 7.
 SAM 72.

-- <5> SLI4428 Scheduling Record: ENGLISH HERITAGE.
+- <7> SLI4428 Scheduling Record: ENGLISH HERITAGE.
 1996.
 SCHEDULING DOCUMENT 27856.
 MPP 23.

-- <7> SLI2302 Index: Dilwyn Jones.
+- <10> SLI2302 Index: Dilwyn Jones.
 1998.
-Gazetteer of Neolithic Elongated Enclosures and Extant Long Barrows in (Historic) Lincolnshire.
-NO 11.
+Gazetteer of Neolithic Elongated Enclosures and Extant Long Barrows in (Historic) Lincolnshire. no.11.

-- <8> SLI6302 Unpublished Document: Aliki Pantos.
+- <11> SLI6302 Unpublished Document: Aliki Pantos.
 2000.
-Lincolnshire Assembly-Places.
-No 15.
+Lincolnshire Assembly-Places. no.15.

 Map